Part ofHow Much Does Claude Cost? Full Pricing Breakdown

 | Upload stalls or fails silently | Network drop or oversized image | Retry on a stable connection; downscale huge images |

 The fastest fix for a document that's only slightly over: paste the text directly into the chat box.
 Copy-pasted text skips the file pipeline entirely and often fits where the file itself was rejected.
+If the attachment dies with a vague message rather than a size complaint, our walkthrough of the "upload failed due to a network issue" error sorts out whether it's really the file, an extension, or a VPN.

 How to upload large files to Claude